Tencent/tgfx/README.md

 ## Build & Run

 We recommend using CLion IDE on the macOS platform for development.
-After the synchronization, you can open the project with CLion and build the TGFX library.
+After the synchronization, you can open the project with CLion and build the tgfx library.

 **For macOS platform：**